Sen. Joe Manchin says he won't run for reelection to Senate in 2024

 "Every incentive in Washington is designed to make our politics extreme," Manchin said.
 "The growing divide between Democrats and Republicans is paralyzing Congress and worsening our nation's problems."

+Manchin has served in the upper chamber since 2010, when he filled a vacancy left by the death Sen. Robert Byrd.
+Before that, he was West Virginia's governor from 2005 to 2010, after having made his fortune in the coal business.

+He is the chamber's most conservative Democrat, and has often found himself as the swing vote on contentious issues, whether Democrats were in the minority or majority.
+He effectively leveraged that position to benefit West Virginia again and again, steering billions of dollars in funding to the state and extracting concessions to achieve his policy goals, most notably on energy issues.
+Over the years, he has bucked his party on abortion, gun rights, climate change and the Senate filibuster, earning him the ire of his Democratic colleagues who nonetheless admitted that no other Democrat could hold his seat.

-Manchin is the most moderate Democrat in the Senate and was seen as the party's best hope of keeping the seat, even as he frustrated his colleagues by holding up some major Democratic priorities.
+Manchin was still seen as the party's best hope in West Virginia, even as he frustrated his colleagues by holding up some major Democratic priorities under President Biden.
 He delayed passage of what eventually became known as the Inflation Reduction Act, withholding his support for months until the original $3.5 trillion proposal was pared back.
 He has since threatened to try to roll back the legislation.

 Manchin had for months played coy about his political future, saying "everything's on the table and nothing off the table."
 He told "Face the Nation" in June he thought he would win reelection if he decided to run.